gj3chavez/ReadmeGenerator/README.md

 ## Description
-   As a developer, you want a Readme generator which quickly enables you to create a professional Readme for a new project.
+   As a developer, I want a Readme generator which quickly enables you to create a professional Readme for a new project.
-   This project is base in a node.js application that accepts user input from inquirer.
+   This project is based in a node.js application that accepts user input from inquirer.
    The app starts with a welcome message.
-Then the user is presented with a set of questions and choices that requieres their input.
+Then the user is presented with a set of questions and choices that requiere their input.
    After choosing a license, the respective license badge will be at the top of the Readme.

+   Link to the demo video:

 ## Table of Contents